 Wellesley-in-Aix participants generally appreciate the informal nature and openness of the Provençal people; the relaxed pace of daily life in Aix; and proximity to major sites, such as the spectacular coastal cliffs or calanques between Marseille and Cassis, the Roman arenas in Arles and Orange, and World Heritage sites like Avignon.
 The sunny climate and easy access to Spain, Italy and North Africa also make southern France a desirable place to live and provide an interesting contrast to Paris and the north.

-Once students are acclimated in Aix, they frequently enjoy exploring nearby cities and regions easily accessible by train or bus, such as Marseille, Nice, Lyon, Grenoble, and Montpellier.
+We encourage students to use public transportation to explore nearby destinations as well: Nice, Lyon, Grenoble, and Montpellier.
 Each semester, the program organizes a weekend trip to a nearby region as well as a few day trips in Provence and other group activities.
 Destinations have included Lyon, Arles and the Camargue, the island of Porquerolles, Avignon and les Baux de Provence, the villages of Gordes and Roussillon, and the Montagne Sainte-Victoire.
-Students are also encouraged to take advantage of trips organized by Sciences Po or other student groups.
+Students also take advantage of trips organized by Sciences Po or other local student groups.

 Subject to availability, students may also opt to live in 1 of 3 single rooms with ensuite bathrooms and cooking facilities in a private student residence hall for French students in central Aix.
 WIA provides linens, cooking utensils and dishes.